sachin-duhan/pg_cluster/README.md

    - Perform a base backup of the primary server.

 2. **Streaming Replication Configuration:**
-   - Configure the `primary_conninfo` parameter and create a `recovery.conf` file on the replica.
+   - Configure the `primary_conninfo` parameter and create the necessary signal files on the replica.

 ### Streaming Replication Process